WVSports - INSIDER NOTES: West Virginia football assistants and players

 INSIDER NOTES: West Virginia football assistants and players

-West Virginia defeated North Carolina State 44-27 and WVSports.com provides the latest edition of our popular feature Insider Notes.
+West Virginia is preparing to open Big 12 Conference play at Kansas and WVSports.com provides the latest edition of our popular feature Insider Notes.

 The notes are a collection of news and notes from the West Virginia coordinators as well as the players after the victory.